 I personally have tried a lot of different natural toothpaste brands and teeth cleaning products over the years.
 I think I can share with some authority which ones we really love and why.
-In addition to giving you sound recommendations on products to check out (some but not all are affiliate links), I will also share a few great recipes if you want to make your own natural toothpaste or tooth powders.
+In addition to giving you sound recommendations on products to check out, I will also share a few great recipes if you want to make your own natural toothpaste or tooth powders.

 Natural Toothpaste We Use and Teeth Cleaning Recipes We Love

 Redmond Earthpaste – I got a hold of some Redmond Earthpaste through a promotion a few years back.
 I wasn’t sure what to think of it at first but my daughter thought it was cool since it looked like mud.
 The brownish color is obviously the clay and I was worried that Tiny was not going to like the taste.
 I was wrong.
 She actually loved all the flavors with the exception of cinnamon (too spicy for her but my favorite).
 There are no foaming agents in this paste so for those of you whose children like to see suds, that won’t happen.
 But the end result is squeaky clean teeth and gums that just feel amazing!
 Plus what child doesn’t love the idea of brushing with mud?

 Their 4 pack is a screaming deal and a great way to figure out your favorite flavor.

 Healthy Mouth Blend from OraWellness – this is a liquid blend that is made with 100% organic and wild crafted ingredients!
 This formula is a balance of both warming and cooling antibacterial oils for safe long term use for children and adults.
 The Healthy Mouth Blend also makes it more difficult for the bacteria to deposit plaque on the tooth.
 A little goes a long way and while it doesn’t seem like it is possible for a few drops to actually clean your teeth, this blend really does!
 I like to use it two times per week and Tiny uses it whenever she is in the mood.